 First, don’t panic.
 Termite swarming is a natural part of the termite life cycle and the alates do not cause any damage at this stage.
 Second, collect some of the swarmers in a container and give Palmetto Exterminators a call.
 We will then set up a time to inspect the insects you have found, as well as your property, to identify where the swarmers are coming from.
 In the meantime, turning off your exterior lights at night may help to cut down on the swarmer activity.

 Please note that we tend to be experiencing higher than usual call volume this time of year, but we will get to you as soon as possible!
-To set up an inspection time or if you have any questions, contact Palmetto Exterminators directly.
+To set up a termite control inspection time or if you have any questions, contact Palmetto Exterminators directly.